datacommonsorg/import/docs/counters.md

 ### Sanity_TmcfMissingEntityDef

-**Description:** An node was references using an entity (E:) reference in TMCF, but this node was not found in the parsed graph.
+An node was references using an entity (E:) reference in TMCF, but this node was not found in the parsed graph.

 ### Sanity_UnexpectedNonColumn

-**Description:** Expected value to be a TMCF column that starts with `C:`, but did not find such a value.
+Expected value to be a TMCF column that starts with `C:`, but did not find such a value.

 ### Sanity_TmcfMissingColumn

-**Description:** Column referred to in TMCF is missing from CSV header
+Column referred to in TMCF is missing from CSV header

 #### Suggested User Actions